 As a single-platform sled, this is excellent for speed drills and sprint training.
 It’s not going to be useful for any pushing exercises, since it doesn’t come with handrails.
 However, for the price point, this is a great purchase for anyone interested in adding to a home gym.

 From strongman competitions to the football field, weighted sled training is one of the most functional training approaches around.
-While it might look easy at the outset – pushing or pulling a sled, the reality is that when done correctly, training with a sled can develop your overall conditioning, improve your athletic performance, and help you get lean, too.
+While it might look easy at the outset – pushing or pulling a sled, the reality is that when done correctly, a training sled can develop your overall conditioning, improve your athletic performance, and help you get lean, too.

 Sled training is simple but effective, overall safe, and very easy to learn.
 It can be done indoors or out and is truly a whole body experience.
 If you’re tired of conventional bodybuilding routines and want to try your hand at more functional training, adding in sled work might just be the perfect solution.